Text compiled and adjusted from the UC Berkeley School of Optometry – Professional Etiquette Tips

 Dear Berkeley Optometry,

 I am interested in applying to your program.
 After reviewing your website, I would like to meet with an advisor to discuss the application process more in-depth.
-Do you have the any openings next week?
+Would you happen you have any openings next week?

 Bad email example: